Share this article

 We’re not here to preach the word of spay or not to spay, or list the pros and cons of neutering.
 However, it is im-paw-tant to know that this type of operation will have an effect on your kitty.
 As we’re dealing with an area that regulates cat hormones and, therefore, behavior, the removal of these ‘parts’ will mean certain behaviors will either become diluted or stop.

-Paw example - unneutered cats (intact boys) are very territorial.
+Paw example - unneutered cats (both intact boys and girls) are very territorial.
 They’re obsessed with keeping their territory, meaning they will patrol their land (whether indoors or outdoors) and keep it updated with scent smells.
 If they encounter another cat, a fight can often break out to defend their territory, and intact male cats are more likely to escape and wander for miles to find a mate.
-But, if they have ‘the snip’, most of this behavior stops.
-In fact, they can become more home-centric and are more likely to form bonds with other cats and their people.
+But, if they have ‘the snip’, some of these behaviors may reduce or stop.
+In fact, they can become more home-centric and can be more likely to form bonds with other cats and their people.

 Similarly, female cats are known to be more aloof, cautious, and independent.
 But after the big op, they can become more of a lap cat or at least more interested in your day-to-day routine.